New Mexico Goatheads: Formation

-Team name
+Name

-The team used fan poll results used to determine the permanent name of the team.
-The three finalists in the poll were the “Cutthroats” (a New Mexico native species of trout), “Goatheads” (a thorny seed shaped like the head of a goat), and “Tarantula Hawks” (a native wasp-like insect that preys on tarantulas).
-The poll closed on July 2, 2025.
-On September 29, 2025, the team was announced as the New Mexico Goatheads.
+The team solicited and received approximately 2,000 entries for potential team names before narrowing it down to three finalists: the "Cutthroats" (a New Mexico native species of trout), "Goatheads" (a thorny seed shaped like the head of a goat), and "Tarantula hawks" (a native wasp-like insect that preys on tarantulas).
+A poll featuring the finalists was held for future fans to choose the name.
+New Mexico Goatheads was announced as the winning name on September 29, 2025.

 Venue

 The Goatheads will play their home games at the Rio Rancho Events Center, a multi-purpose venue located in the heart of Rio Rancho.
 The arena, which has a seating capacity of 7,000, is a central hub for sports and entertainment in the Albuquerque metropolitan area.
 Owned by the City of Rio Rancho and operated by Global Spectrum, the venue has hosted a variety of sports events, including professional hockey in the past.